TV Tropes Needs Your Help

 - Wings (from the creators of Cheers) used to have a title sequence with a highly abridged version of Franz Schubert's Piano Sonata No. 20, but that later got (ahem) chopped.

-- The Cheers theme song is generally cut down in syndication.
+- The Cheers theme song is generally cut down in syndication, starting right at the chorus.

 - Blood Ties has a full theme song and opening sequence, but (at least on Lifetime Real Women where it's currently being rerun), the theme is cut down to a title card and brief musical clip, and the credits are all shown during the next scene.